tatsumoto-ren/tatsumoto-ren.github.io/blog/did-you-track-your-daily-immersion-hours.md

 and
 [control your space](https://web.archive.org/web/20150321095512/http://www.alljapaneseallthetime.com/blog/immersion-why-you-should-stop-trying-to-control-or-measure-time)
 instead.
-I would just aim for a constant stream of immersion that lasts all day.
+I'd just aim for a constant stream of immersion that lasts all day.

 > It's much easier to control space than to control time.
 >